SwissalpS/minetest_drawers/doc/contribute.md

 -----------------
 * [ ] have a working prototype
 * [ ] define recipe
 * [ ] figure out how it connects to the controller.
-Probably the controller needs to initiate the actions, that way it can distribute load to several compacters.
+Probably the controller needs to initiate the actions, that way it can distribute load to several compactors.
-* [ ] does it go through a hard coded list sorted by priority of which items it should compact and how much to leave uncompacted
+* [ ] does it go through a hard coded list sorted by priority of which items it should compact and how much to leave uncompacted or do we need to offer players options.